Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Introduction

-In this paper, we study the problem of \underline{D}etecting \underline{I}llicit \underline{A}ccounts as a node classification task on directed \underline{M}ultigraphs with edge attributes, for transaction networks of cryptocurrencies.
-We present {\algo}, a multi-graph neural network method for effective illicit account detection. \algo consists of several well-thought-out technical designs to holistically utilize all of directed multigraph topology, edge attributes, and parallel edge sequential dependencies.
-First, \algo has an \textit{\edgeseq} module that {automatically} learns high-quality representations to preserve the intrinsic transaction patterns represented by the directed parallel edges with attributes.
-Specifically, \edgeseq adopts Recurrent Neural Networks (RNNs) to model and capture both edge attributes and edge sequence dependencies into node representations.
-Note that \edgeseq handles incoming and outgoing edges of a node separately since a node can have significantly different transaction patterns when being a sender/receiver \cite{chen2020ijcai}.
+In this paper, we present \algo, an effective method to \underline{D}etect \underline{I}llicit \underline{A}ccounts on directed \underline{M}ultigraphs with edge attributes for cryptocurrencies.
+In a nutshell, \algo consists of well-thought-out technical designs to holistically utilize all of the directed multigraph topology, edge attributes, and parallel edge sequential dependencies, as shown in Figure \ref{fig:illus}.
+First, \algo incorporates an \textit{\edgeseq} module designed to autonomously learn effective representations that maintain the inherent transaction patterns depicted by directed parallel edges with attributes.
+In particular, \edgeseq identifies and captures the sequential patterns of transactions by assembling sequences of edge attributes.
+It then integrates both the attributes of the edges and the dependencies within these sequences into the representations of nodes.
 To further utilize the multigraph topology and handle the discrepancy issue mentioned above, we then develop an \textit{Multigraph Discrepancy} (\textit{MGD}) module in \algo.
-MGD is a well-designed message passing mechanism to propagate not only node representations, but also the discrepancies between nodes, along directed multiple edges, with the help of a dedicated attention mechanism and learnable transformation.
+As illustrated in Figure \ref{fig:illus}, illicit node $v_4$ is closely connected to benign nodes $v_1,v_2,v_3$, while their representations should be discrepant to distinguish $v_4$ from others.
+To achieve this, we design MGD as a message-passing mechanism to propagate not only node representations, but also the discrepancies between nodes, along directed multiple edges, with the help of a dedicated attention mechanism and learnable transformation.
 In other words, MGD can preserve both similar and discrepant features, which are vital for effective illicit account detection. \algo stacks multiple MGD modules to consider multi-hop multigraph topology.
 Finally, assembling all techniques, \algo is trained in an end-to-end manner, to minimize a cross-entropy loss.
-We evaluate \algo against 14 existing solutions over 4 real cryptocurrency datasets of Bitcoin and Ethereum.
+We evaluate \algo against 15 existing solutions over 4 large real-world cryptocurrency datasets of Bitcoin and Ethereum.
 Extensive experiments validate that \algo consistently achieves the highest accuracy on all datasets, outperforming competitors often by a significant margin, while being efficient.

+Summing up, our contributions are as follows: \begin{itemize} \item We study illicit account detection on transaction networks of cryptocurrencies, and present \algo, an effective method over large directed multigraphs with edge attributes.